MartinTichovsky/cypress-interceptor/README.md

      * Time to wait in milliseconds.
 The default is set to 750.
      *
      * It is necessary to wait if there might be a following request after the last one
      * (due to JavaScript code and subsequent requests).
-Set it to 0 to skip repeated
+Set it to false or 0 to skip repeated
      * checking for requests.
      */
-    waitForNextRequest?: number;
+    waitForNextRequest?: false | number;
 }
 ```